-Dual certification as a teacher is just 21 months away when you choose to enroll full-time in the master’s degree program in childhood education/special education at Fisher.
+Dual certification as a teacher is just 21 months away when you choose to enroll full-time in the master’s degree program in inclusive childhood education at Fisher.

 The program is inclusive in two regards.
-First, the curriculum is designed to provide you with dual initial certification in childhood and special education for grades 1-6.
+First, the curriculum is designed to provide you with dual initial certification in childhood and inclusive education for grades 1-6.
 Second, the master’s level program is available to graduates from any bachelor's level major.
-No matter what undergraduate degree you hold, you are encouraged to apply to the master’s in childhood education/special education program.
+No matter what undergraduate degree you hold, you are encouraged to apply to the master’s in inclusive childhood education program.

 The curriculum is divided into five semesters worth of full-time study.
-You will take classes focusing on the nature of inclusive education and teaching courses specific to your childhood education.
-Included in the 42-credit-hour program are 150 hours of field experience and 14 weeks of student teaching.
+You will take classes focusing on the nature of inclusive education and teaching courses specific to your area of focus.
+Included in the 42-credit-hour program are 150 hours of clinical experience and 14 weeks of student teaching.

-Classes meet one evening per week and every other Friday evening/Saturday.
-Convenient scheduling enables you to work in full-time positions while enrolled in program.
+The program is offered in a combination of hybrid and online classes.
+Convenient scheduling enables you to work in full-time positions while enrolled in the program.

-The curriculum for this program is certified by the National Council for Accreditation of Teacher Education.
+The curriculum for this program is certified by the Council for the Accreditation of Educator Preparation (CAEP).